WHAT WE DO

 HOW WE WORK / HOW TO WORK WITH US

-We do commissions for clients, and routinely work on large scale projects with some of the world's most famous organisations, like the Deutsches Museum (Munich), Natural History Museum (London), and Eden Project (Cornwall), as well as with funders and numerous universities.
-Occasionally we'll respond to tenders.
+- Commissions We regularly take commissions from clients, and work on large scale projects with some of the world's most famous organisations, like the Deutsches Museum (Munich), Natural History Museum (London), and Eden Project (Cornwall), as well as for funders and numerous universities.

-- Every decision we make is grounded in the reality that climate and ecological breakdown are changing everything, and 'business as usual' is for the history books.
-We have a no-flight policy, work in a carbon negative building, use ethical banking, and have a studio e-cargo bike for local transport.
+Every decision we make is grounded in the reality that climate and ecological breakdown are changing everything, and 'business as usual' is for the history books.
+We've had a no-flights policy since 2014, work in a carbon negative building, use ethical banking and an ethical pension scheme, run our website and projects on renewable energy powered servers, only cater events using small local businesses and always vegan, and have e-cargo bikes for local work-related transport.

 We also take privacy seriously, which is an integral for climate action and justice.
 We use end-to-end encryption for internal communications and are happy to use it with anyone who is ready to.